web3goals/ai-promo-controller-prototype/README.md

 ## 🛠️ Technologies

 - **Galadriel Devnet** is used for smart contracts that handle all operations from creating requests to verifying task completion with an oracle that supports OpenAI multimodal model.
-- **ENS protocol** is used for obtaining social data for inluencer profiles.
+- **ENS protocol** is used for obtaining social data for influencer profiles.

 ## 🔗 Artifacts